cfshi/coronavirus/coding book.md

 	- impact on business.
 This can also be a index of how the public’s daily life is affected by the virus.		- international relations, global coordination, response systems and crisis management

 # Who

 	- active subject: WHO, government, business owners, patients, individual etc
 	- passive subject:  same as above

 # Where

 	- country, region and city

 # information vs. misinformation (news sources):
 	- verified
 	- anonymous
 	- speculation

-# theme tone: negative, positive, neutral
+# theme tone:

+	- negative
+	- positive
+	- neutral